crossplane/docs/content/v1.13/concepts/patch-and-transform.md

 the mapped value in the {{<hover label="map" line="4">}}toFieldPath{{</hover>}}.

 {{<hint "note" >}}
-Crossplane ignores the patch if the value isn't found.
+Crossplane throws an error for the patch if the value isn't found.
 {{< /hint >}}

 {{<hover label="map" line="3">}}spec.field1{{</hover>}} is the string